SMerrony/keypadder/README.md

 ***TODO  - Add more detail here once Alire crate is available***

 ## Running Keypadder

+You need to start Keypadder on your desktop machine, then browse to the web page it provides on your mobile device.

+Once it is running you use the desktop as normal and can use a keypad to insert keystrokes into the currently-focused window.

+### On the Desktop

 `keypadder -h` will give a list of all options.
 ```
 $ ./bin/keypadder -h